daneb/DuckWalk/README.md

 1. Settings does not change Default Search Engine.
 This is set to DuckDuckGo.
 2. There are no general settings.
 3. You can create new settings, save and load them.
+4. No unit or functional tests.
+5. No Clean Code Uncle Bob :(

 ## Get an API Key for Site Rating API
 You can register for a free key from [AbuseIPDB](https://www.abuseipdb.com/).